AngeloGaeta1990/knowledge-test/README.md

 ### Question
 The question section presents the question category, the question itself, and a list of answer choices.
 Users can select the correct answer by clicking the radio button.
 The developer wrote the questions as broadly as possible, covering different topics within the same category.
+Furthermore, the quiz selects a question randomly from a pool, ensuring a new experience at each match.
+The above also simplifies a possible extension of the pool.
+For example, if a developer adds more questions, the quiz will show only five random questions per category.
+Therefore, the quiz could display new questions to the user at each game

 ![question section of the website](media/question_section.png)